-Ranking #1 on Google, Bing and Yahoo combines several search engine optimization strategies from On-Site SEO, Off-Site SEO, new content and link building.
+Ranking #1 on Google, Bing, and Yahoo combines several search engine optimization strategies from On-Site SEO, Off-Site SEO, new content and link building.
 Ranking highly on Google can drive traffic, leads and new eyes to your website, resulting in conversions and new business.

 On-site SEO involves scraping the existing meta tags from a website, analyzing them, and rewriting them based off of keywords a client would like to rank for.

 In my opinion, title tags are the most important piece of building a strong on-site SEO strategy.
-Title tags are what are read in a google search result or in the tab of a search browser.
+Title tags are what is read in a google search result or in the tab of a search browser.

 Shop Fluent Apparel Hand Printed Products | Exclusive Artists